The-Last-Cookie/pyhole/README.md

 *Notice: This step is required for the script to work!*

-It is recommended that you use SSL for your requests to the API, so you need to copy the root certificate (not the server certificate) from `/etc/pihole/tls_ca.crt` to the device where the script is executed (e.g. `/home/user/pi_certificate.pem`).
+It is recommended that you use SSL for your requests to the API.
+Newer versions of the `request` module require the `KeyUsage` and `ExtendedKeyUsage` parameters to be set.
+By default, Pi-hole creates a certificate without these parameters.
+In any case, copy the root certificate (not the server certificate) (either `/etc/pihole/tls_ca.crt` or your own) to the device where the script is executed (e.g. `/home/user/pi_certificate.pem`).
 After that, set the `CERT_BUNDLE` variable e.g. in the `config.json` to the path where you stored the certificate.

 If you don't want to use SSL, set the `CERT_BUNDLE` variable to `0`.
 Keep in mind though that the requests made to the API will be unencrypted in this case and warnings will be displayed on the console.